danesherbs/articulate-rules/README.md

 - `task` is either one of `classification` or `articulation`
 - `rule` is a valid rule (e.g. `contains_a_digit`)

-Similarly, all out-of-distribution variants can be run with:
+Similarly, the out-of-distribution variants can be run with:

 ```bash
 oaieval <model> articulate-rules.<task>.out-of-distribution.<rule>.<attack>